208 Coordinated Science Laboratory

-Rakesh Kumar is an Associate Professor in the Electrical and Computer Engineering Department at the University of Illinois at Urbana Champaign and a Co-Founder and Chief Architect at Hyperion Core, Inc. His current research interests are in computer architecture, stochastic and approximate computing, low power and error resilient computer systems, and architectures for inference and machine learning.
+Rakesh Kumar is an Associate Professor in the Electrical and Computer Engineering Department at the University of Illinois at Urbana Champaign and a Co-Founder and Chief Architect at Hyperion Core, Inc. His current research interests are in computer architecture, probabilistic and approximate computing, low power and error resilient computer systems, and architectures for inference and machine learning.

 His most significant research contributions are in the areas of multi-core architecture and design (his past research on heterogeneous multi-core architectures and conjoined-core architectures has directly influenced processor products and roadmaps from several companies), peak power management (he co-developed the first techniques for peak power management for single-core and multi-core processors), stochastic and approximate computing (he co-developed the first set of techniques for graceful voltage-reliability tradeoffs in hardware and functional

-units; he also co-developed the concept of recovery-driven design), and algorithm-based fault tolerance (he co-developed the first ABFT techniques targeting sparse algebra; he also led the development of several techniques to build error tolerant versions of applications), and memory systems for high performance computing (he developed several novel techniques for reducing the power cost of building reliable memory systems) .
+units; he also co-developed the concept of recovery-driven design), algorithm-based fault tolerance (he co-developed the first ABFT techniques targeting sparse algebra; he also led the development of several algorithmic techniques to build error tolerant versions of applications), and memory systems for high performance computing (he developed several novel techniques for reducing the power cost of building reliable memory systems).